pepopowitz/your-first-react-app-exercises/exercise-13/README.md

 We need to handle the event that a user "flips" the information card.

-Recall that we handle an event in a stateful component with a class instance method that calls `setState`.
+Recall that we handle an event in a stateful component with a class property assigned to a fat-arrow method that calls `setState`.
 This looks something like this:

 ```jsx
 export default class Component extends React.Component {